CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/CoreSkills.md

 ### Athletics

 Represented by sprinters, high-jumpers, and swimmers.
-Covers physical activity related to raw speed and jump height.
+Covers physical activity related to raw running speed and jump height.
 It covers throwing light objects and catching them.
-Examples include chasing someone, jumping over a pit or throwing a ball.
+Examples include chasing someone, jumping over a pit, swimming in turbulent water or throwing a ball.

 ### Climb